qrvey/partner-portal/website/blog/2020-03-30-qsnewsflash.md

 Qrvey V5.0, due to be released on March 31st, is a major upgrade.
 The new features and enhancements include:
-* A new dataset preparation model that allows joins between different datasets.
+* Data preparation model has been overhauled to enable joins between datasets and much more.
 * An all new chart builder experience where chart types can be switched in an instant.

 A complete list of these enhancements can be found on the